Heterogeneous Acceleration Pipeline for Recommendation System Training: The Hotline System

-The baseline system comprises a server multi-core CPU connected to multiple GPU devices via the PCIe-link.
-The inter-GPU communication happens through NVLink~\cite{nvlink}.
-Figure~\ref{fig:system} shows the \hotline system; it places the accelerator on the \emph{low profile PCIe slot} not being used by a GPU.
-The accelerator can access the DMA engine via the PCIe switch and can directly communicate with the main memory whilst entirely avoiding the high-overhead CPU pipeline. \hotline does not require any changes to CPU and GPU devices.
-The accelerator employs two phases during training: (1) The `access learning' phase identifies the \highaccess embeddings.(2) The `runtime accelerated' phase pipelines popular and non-popular mini-batches to the GPU.
+The system comprises an InfiniBand-based multi-core server.
+Each node has multiple GPU devices with inter-GPU communication achieved via NVLink~\cite{nvlink}.
+The \hotline system places the accelerator on the \emph{low profile PCIe slot} that GPUs do not use, enabling it to access the DMA engine through the PCIe switch and communicate directly with the CPU memory as shown in Figure~\ref{fig:hotlinemultinodesystem}.
+Notably, the \hotline system requires no modifications to the CPU and GPU devices.
+This system operates in two phases: